-We manufacture products at our 417,000 square feet ISO 9001:2015 and ISO 14001:2015 certified plant in Beverly, Massachusetts as well as our 38,000 square feet Axcelis Asia Operations Center in South Korea.
+We manufacture products at our 417,000 square feet ISO 9001:2015 and ISO 4001:2015 and ISO 45001:2018 certified plant in Beverly, Massachusetts as well as our 38,000 square feet Axcelis Asia Operations Center in South Korea.
 Our facilities employ best in class manufacturing techniques, including lean manufacturing, six sigma controls and advanced inventory management, purchasing and quality systems.
-In 2022, we signed an additional lease of property in Beverly, Massachusetts, on which a state-of-the-art logistics and flex manufacturing center with 98,000 square feet is being built to our specifications, referred to as the Axcelis Logistics Center.
+In 2023, we opened the Axcelis Logistics Center, a state-of-the-art logistics and flex manufacturing center with 101,800 square feet built to our specifications, in Beverly, Massachusetts.